diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/aiida.md

 > Note that you'll have to enter your PERSEUS account password at each step.

-To check that everything is working correctly, you can try to connect to the `dahu` cluster (with the command `ssh dahu.cement`).
+To check that everything is working correctly, you can try to connect to the `dahu` cluster (with the command `ssh dahu.ciment`).

 ### Installing a computer